fdarthen/taXaminer/README.md

 # taXaminer

-taXaminer enables the interactive exploration of taxonomic footprints in gene sets.
-The specific goal is to detect and differentiate contamination and horizontal gene transfer.
+taXaminer - examine the taxonomic diversity in genome assemblies.
+Designed to detect and differentiate contamination and horizontal gene transfer.

-Besides the taxonomic assignment of genes, taXaminer uses a total of 16 further indicators to faciliate this.
-Among these indicators are read coverage, sequence composition, gene length and position of genes within their scaffold.
-To identify genes which deviate from the mean set of genes, a principal component analysis (PCA) is used as it condenses data to fewer dimensions.
-Genes with similar values for certain variables are thereby clustered together, so that deviations are made visible.
-The results can be interactively examined in a 3D scatterplot, where the dot position respresents a combination of coverage, sequence composition and spatial information provided by the PCA and the color the taxonomic assignment.
+taXaminer combines a reference-free and an alignment-based approach to detect and differentiate contamination and horizontal gene transfer in genome assemblies.
+It uses a total of 16 intrinsic features to describe the gene set.
+Among these are the read coverage, sequence composition, gene length and the size of the scaffold it is annotated on (see details [here](https://github.com/BIONF/taXaminer/wiki/Additional-information#pca-variables)).
+To identify genes which discern from the average, a Principal Component Analysis is used to cluster genes with similar features.
+The taxonomic assignment targets at identifying the true taxon of origin for each gene.
+It is based on their protein sequence to reduce the need of having the exact reference in the database.

+The results can be interactively explored in the accompanying [[dashboard|https://github.com/BIONF/taxaminer-dashboard]].

 # Table of Contents
 * [Installation](#installation)